airbytehq/airbyte/docs/integrations/sources/quickbooks.md

 1. [Log into your Airbyte Cloud](https://cloud.airbyte.com/workspaces) account.
 2. In the left navigation bar, click **Sources**.
 In the top-right corner, click **+ new source**.
 3. On the source setup page, select **QuickBooks** from the Source type dropdown and enter a name for this connector.
-4. Click `Authenticate your QuickBooks account`
-5. Log in and Authorize to the QuickBooks account.
+4. **Client ID** - The OAuth2.0 application ID
+5. **Client Secret** - The OAuth2.0 application secret
+6. **Refresh Token** - Refresh token used to get new access token every time the current one is expired
+7. **Access Token** - Access token to perform authenticated API calls with
+8. **Token Expiry Date** - DateTime when the access token becomes invalid
+9. **Realm ID** - The Labeled [Company ID](https://developer.intuit.com/app/developer/qbo/docs/learn/learn-basic-field-definitions#realm-id) you'd like to replicate data for streams.
-6. **Start date** - The date starting from which you'd like to replicate data.
+10. **Start date** - The date starting from which you'd like to replicate data.
-7. **Sandbox** - Turn on if you're going to replicate the data from the sandbox environment.
+11. **Sandbox** - Turn on if you're going to replicate the data from the sandbox environment.
-8. Click **Set up source**.
+12. Click **Set up source**.

 <!-- /env:cloud -->